wordofwarning/wordofwarning.org/current/2018-emergency/index.md

 #### Venue + Booking Details
 Date: Saturday 6 October 2018, 12noon-10pm (*last show ends about 10.30pm*)
 [Venue: Z-arts (incl.
 STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. *NB: some works have a limited capacity (marked* †*), with either sign-up sheets on the day or operating on a first-come, first-served basis.
-From 5.30pm, individual shows will typically have a no latecomer policy.*
+Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. *NB some works have a limited capacity (marked* †*) with either sign-up sheets on the day or operating on a first-come, first-served basis.
+Individual shows from 5.30pm typically have a no-latecomer policy.*
 Tel: 0161 232 6089 (Z-arts)

 #### Access Information